-Do you do your child's homework?
-Find out why you shouldn't!
+Do you do your child’s homework for her?
+You shouldn’t!
+Find out why by reading this article.

 Childhood goes by so fast so helping your kids make the most of it is a must.
 But if their evenings are all about math, science and history, is there really time for any fun?